mljar/automl-app/README.md

 # AutoML Web App 🤖

 It is a Web App for training Machine Learning pipelines with MLJAR AutoML.
 It works with tabular data.
-All models are zipped to archive and can be reused to compute predictions in the batch mode.
+All models are zipped to archive and can be reused to compute predictions in batch mode.

 This repo consists of three notebooks:
 - [notebook](https://github.com/mljar/automl-app/blob/main/train-automl.ipynb) for training AutoML with simple UI,
-- [advanced notebook](https://github.com/mljar/automl-app/blob/main/train-automl-advanced.ipynb) for training AutoML with more advanced UI (you can select feature engineering methods, algorithms, validation strategy and evaluation metric),
+- [advanced notebook](https://github.com/mljar/automl-app/blob/main/train-automl-advanced.ipynb) for training AutoML with more advanced UI (you can select feature engineering methods, algorithms, validation strategy, and evaluation metric),
 - [notebook](https://github.com/mljar/automl-app/blob/main/automl-predict.ipynb) for computing predictions.

-The Web App is using [mljar-supervised](https://github.com/mljar/mercury) for constructing ML pipeline with AutoML.
-It automatically handles:
+The Web App is using [mljar-supervised](https://github.com/mljar/mercury) for constructing the ML pipeline with AutoML.
+It automatically handles the following:
 - data preprocessing,
 - features engineering,
 - algorithm selection & tuning,